tonomoshia/100-days-of-code/log.md

 - [ ] Read pages 148-182 in [JavaScript & jQuery](http://amzn.to/2sprguq) Up to page 171.

-- [x] Listen to [Complete Developer Podcast "Start Your Day Right"](http://media.blubrry.com/completedeveloperpodcast/content.blubrry.com/completedeveloperpodcast/CDP-Episode0094-Start_Your_Day_Right.mp3) Starting around minute 45 or so there is a goood discussion of scrum practices from the developer perspective.
+- [x] Listen to [Complete Developer Podcast "Start Your Day Right"](http://media.blubrry.com/completedeveloperpodcast/content.blubrry.com/completedeveloperpodcast/CDP-Episode0094-Start_Your_Day_Right.mp3) Starting around minute 45 or so there is a good discussion of scrum practices from the developer perspective.
 Beej keeps a notebook and prepares for every standup.
 Each day he has listed "done", "doing", and "impedes".
 He also talks about how he helps his team strictly enforce the daily standup timebox and keep things on-topics.
 Also talks about keeping himself on task while working on a distributed team.

 - [x] Start working in [Colt Steele Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) Started working on Array Problem Set.
 Have not cracked it yet.